umccr/GHIF-QC/README.md

 >General notes
 The document is just a first draft to capture conversations from our regular meetings.
 It provides some templated sections as a guide, but those may not be exhaustive.
 As such, feel free to make as many changes as needed; we can always recover previous versions of the document using the file history.
 In terms of scope, the workgroup has agreed to focus on germline WGS QC first.
 While all of the workgroup participants are working with short-read data at the moment, we wish to make the definitions general enough to be applicable to other technologies as well.
 The workgroup also acknowledges that there are multiple stages in the analysis pipeline at which one may want to perform QC (e.g. post-FASTQ generation, post-alignment, post-variant calling).
 For the first iteration of the guidelines, the workgroup has agreed to focus on metrics that can be obtained from a BAM/CRAM file.
 Thus, metrics such as contamination or variant counts remain out of scope at the moment.

+##Discussion points for GHIF meeting 26/10/21

+  * Some of the suggested "field" metrics such as base quality are difficult to filter or change at the BAM stage (without creating a entirely new BAM file)
+  These include:
+    * removal of low quality bases ie BQ >= 30,
+    * collapsing of UMIs
+    * marking of duplicates
+    * how unmapped reads have been handled, and whether they are still included with the bam file

+    These may affect some of the calculated QC metrics if the relevant information if not provided as metadata along with the Bam files.
+How to assess QC metrics if they are unknown? ie if unmapped reads are not included in BAM file, is "Contamination" QC metric assessable?

+  * Common programs for dealing with BAM files seem to allow filtering bases on mapping quality but not base quality
+    * ie BQ filter available for samtools coverage but not mosdepth nor samtools stats
+    * Is it possible to just report % of bases <= Q20?

+  * Some programs are reporting mean coverage per chromosome.
+To obtain mean coverage across all autosomes, should chromosome length be taken into account or is Sum of mean chromosome coverage / number of chromosomes sufficient?

 ### Documents
 [GHIF repo](https://github.com/c-BIG/wgs-sample-qc)